How to Disinfect Your Monroe Printing Calculator

 Monroe's Stance Against the Virus

 Like so many of you, we have spent the last several days and weeks learning about the virus and how it is impacting our world.
-For us, that means understanding how it affects our employees, customers and communities, and then making the necessary adjustments to our offices and operations.
-Your safety and needs, as well as the safety and needs of our employees, has been our guiding objective every step of the way.
+That means understanding how it affects our employees, customers, and communities, and then making the necessary adjustments to our offices and operations.
+Your safety and needs, as well as the safety and needs of our employees, have been our guiding objective every step of the way.

 We want to assure you that Monroe is fully committed to you and our employees, and will continue to be as we all navigate through this situation.